pocc/ross.gg/content/about.md

 Francisco and enjoy the foggy climate.
 In my downtime, I like scripting to automate the small stuff.

-My philosophy on programming is to plan the requirements and then just do it.
+My philosophy on programming is if it doesn't exist, make it.

 ### Incomplete list of Ross' superpowers